By Miriam Laibson, former Registry Director at Michelson Found Animals Foundation

 4. Register all microchipped pets in your practice

 Scan and register every pet.
-Visit found.org for a free registration option, or help clients complete any paid registrations before they leave.
+Click here for a free registration options, or help clients complete any paid registrations before they leave.

 These four golden rules can help your practice achieve microchip mastermind status and improve Return-to-Owner rates in your community.